 In addition, pursuant to the relevant regulations regarding real estate agency and brokerage businesses, a real estate broker must conduct a filing with the real estate administrative authority within 30 days after issuance of its business license.
-We have completed the filing with the competent local real estate administrative authorities for our 46 PRC operating entities which currently provide support services considered to be real estate agency and brokerage services under the PRC law.
-In addition, we are in the process of making such filings with the relevant local real estate administrative authorities for four entities.
-For the remaining entities, 12 entities are in the process of being liquidated, and 14 entities are not qualified to make such filings with the relevant local real estate administrative authorities.
-The requirements of the local real estate administrative authority for such filing may vary in different cities and we cannot assure you that we will be able to complete such filing in a timely manner or at all.
+We have completed the filing with the competent local real estate administrative authorities for our 42 PRC operating entities which currently provide support services considered to be real estate agency and brokerage services under the PRC law.
+In addition, we are in the process of making such filings with the relevant local real estate administrative authorities for 14 entities.
+For the remaining entities, 8 entities are in the process of being liquidated, and none of the entities are not qualified to make such filings with the relevant local real estate administrative authority for such filing may vary in different cities and we cannot assure you that we will be able to complete such filing in a timely manner or at all.
 If we fail to properly complete such filings, it may limit the ability of the relevant PRC operating entities to provide similar support service to our e-commerce business.